teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/TaggingLocalRepository.md

-# Example: Tagging Commits in a Local Repository
+# Tagging Commits in a Local Repository

 A tag is used to label and mark a specific commit in the history.
 It is usually used to mark release points.